TIY-Rails-1507/Rails/10_update_part_1.md

 <% end %>

 ```
+The form_for methods is a powerful construct.
+Notice how the form object `f` is used in subsequent lines to build up the form.

 If there was a number or a price, we could have used:

 ```
 f.number_field :price
 ```